menu Menu Search

 Description

-Congestive heart failure in dogs is a clinical syndrome rather than a single diagnosis.
+Congestive Heart Failure in dogs is a clinical syndrome rather than a single diagnosis.
 It occurs when the heart can no longer move blood forwards efficiently enough, and fluid starts to build up in places it should not.
 Most commonly, fluid accumulates in or around the lungs (pulmonary oedema or pleural effusion), which can make breathing faster and more effortful, especially when your dog is resting or asleep.
 Some dogs develop fluid in the abdomen (ascites), leading to a swollen belly and reduced stamina.
 Two common underlying causes are degenerative mitral valve disease (a leaky valve, more often seen in smaller breeds as they age) and dilated cardiomyopathy (a weakened, enlarged heart muscle, more often seen in larger breeds).
 Your vet may confirm and stage the problem with an examination and tests such as an ECG, chest X-rays, blood pressure checks, or an echocardiogram (heart ultrasound).
 Signs to watch for include:

 • Your dog coughs more than usual, particularly at night or when lying down.